Food Allergies

 Of these procedures, the double-blind, placebo-controlled food challenge (DBPCFC) is the most reliable method to help diagnose and confirm food allergy and other adverse food reactions, because it eliminates patient and observer bias.
 However, in a clinical setting where minimal bias is suspected, open food challenges may be preferable, because blinding of the food is often not required.

 Conduct any food challenge in a clinic or hospital setting with the personnel and equipment necessary to treat a systemic allergic reaction available at all times.
-Patients undergoing a food challenge should not be taking beta-blocker medications or any medication that might interfere with the treatment of anaphylaxis.
+Patients undergoing a food challenge should not be taking any medication that might interfere with the treatment of anaphylaxis.
 If indicated by risk assessment, obtaining intravenous access may be prudent.

 Clinically indicated oral food challenges are not generally performed when the history and test results already support a current diagnosis of allergy to the target food.